iotdomain/iotdomain-standard/myzone-standard.md

 ## Nodes

 A zone is populated by nodes that produce or consume information.
-Nodes have inputs and/or outputs through which information passes.
+A node can be a hardware device, a service, or a combination of both.

 Nodes can but do not have to be compatible with this standard.
 For nodes that are not compatible, so-called 'adapter node' provides interoperability between the node native protocol and this standard.

 Nodes that publish information according to this standard are called **publishers**.
 They publish their own output information or publish information from incompatible nodes.

-A node can have inputs and/or outputs through which information passes.
+A node has inputs and/or outputs through which information passes.
 A node can have many as inputs and outputs that are connected to the node.
 Inputs and outputs are part of their node and cannot exist without it.

 ## Publishers